 7. Show Your Articles in Your Profile’s Featured Section

-Besides making the article public, you can showcase your articles in your featured section.
-This is a new option for your LinkedIn profile, and you can put as much content in that section as you want.
+Besides making the article public, you can showcase your articles in your featured section, and you can put as much content in that section as you want.
 LinkedIn has written an extensive post on the Featured section.

 Why do this?
 Simply put, if you add articles to your featured section, they become an even more important part of your branding.
 This is true, whether you’re speaking as an individual professional, an SME, or a key corporate employee.
 Either way, you don’t want to pass up this opportunity.